microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

 There are always different kinds of errors in jobs.
 In OpenPAI, errors are classified into 3 categories automatically:

   1. Transient Error: This kind of error is considered transient.
-There is high chance to bypass it through a retry.
+There is a high chance to bypass it through a retry.
   2. Permanent Error: This kind of error is considered permanent.
 Retries may not help.
   3. Unknown Error: Errors besides transient error and permanent error.

-In jobs, transient error will be always retried, and permanent error will never be retried.
-If unknown error happens, PAI will retry the job according to user settings.
+In jobs, transient errors will be always retried, and permanent errors will never be retried.
+If an unknown error happens, PAI will retry the job according to user settings.
 To set a retry policy and completion policy for your job, please toggle the `Advanced` mode, as shown in the following image:

    <img src="./imgs/advanced-and-retry.png" width="100%" height="100%" />

 Here we have 3 settings: `Retry count`, `Task retry count`, and `Completion policy`.
-To explain them, we should be aware that a job is made up by multiple tasks.
+To explain them, we should be aware that a job is made up of multiple tasks.
 One task stands for a single instance in a task role. `Task retry count` is used for task-level retry. `Retry count` and `Completion policy` are used for job-level retry.

 Firstly, let's look at `Retry count` and `Completion policy`.

 In `Completion policy`, there are settings for `Min Failed Instances` and `Min Succeed Instances`. `Min Failed Instances` means the number of failed tasks to fail the entire job.
 It should be -1 or no less than 1.
 If it is set to -1, the job will always succeed regardless of any task failure.
-Default value is 1, which means 1 failed task will cause an entire job failure. `Min Succeed Instances` means the number of succeeded tasks to succeed the entire job.
+The default value is 1, which means 1 failed task will cause an entire job failure. `Min Succeed Instances` means the number of succeeded tasks to succeed the entire job.
 It should be -1 or no less than 1.
 If it is set to -1, the job will only succeed until all tasks are completed and `Min Failed Instances` is not triggered.
-Default value is -1.
+The default value is -1.

 If a job: 1. doesn't succeed after it satisfies `Completion policy`, 2. fails with an unknown error, and 3. has a `Retry count` larger than 0, the whole job will be retried.
 Set `Retry count` to a larger number if you need more retries.

 Finally, for `Task retry count`, it is the maximum retry number for a single task.
-A special notice is that, this setting won't work unless you set `extras.gangAllocation` to `false` in the [job protocol](#job-protocol-export-and-import-jobs).
+A special notice is that this setting won't work unless you set `extras.gangAllocation` to `false` in the [job protocol](#job-protocol-export-and-import-jobs).

 ## Job Protocol, Export and Import Jobs